Skip to main content

 Lifecycle hooks are available when you need them:

-• onDidCreate() - Called after component is attached to the DOM
+• onDidCreate(T container) - Called after the component is attached to the DOM

-• onDidDestroy() - Called when component is destroyed
+• onDidDestroy() - Called when the component is destroyed

 These hooks are optional.
 Use them when you need to: